Giuseppe Graziosi: 1920s

 In 1924 he bought a house in Liguria, in Sanremo.
 The variety of the Ligurian landscape inspired the artist to draw several paintings and graphics.
 In 1929 at the Littoriale in Bologna he inaugurated the equestrian monument to Mussolini.

 1930s & 1940s

 The artist continued to take part in exhibitions such as the Quadrennial of Rome (1931, 1935 and 1939) and the first National Exhibition of Sports Art organized in 1936 by the Italian National Olympic Committee at the Palazzo delle Esposizioni in Rome.
-Between 1931 and 1938 he realizes the fountains of Modena among which we remember the Fountain of the two rivers and the one of the covered market of via Albinelli.
+Between 1931 and 1938 he realizes the fountains of Modena among which we remember the Fountain of the two rivers and that of the covered market of via Albinelli.

 In 1936 he was appointed Knight of the Order of the Crown of Italy and bought the Castle of Maranello where he set up his summer residence and set up the study in the church annex also moving the gallery of plaster casts.